WestonSF/Templates/ReadMe.md

 #Development Templates

-These a few templates that I like to use for development and for documentation.
+These are a few templates that I like to use for development and for documentation.

 ## Features